Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/LidarProcessing.rst

 Fastighetskarta and a laser point cloud derived from the National Elevation Model (NH) in Sweden.

-In this exercise you will make use of **Processing Toolbox** (right side of Figure 1) where many of the geoprocessing algorithms are found, both from the QGIS core and from other open source software and libraries such as GDAL, GRASS, SAGA GIS, R, FUSION, UMEP etc. If the toolbox is unavailable, go to *Processing* and click on
+In this exercise you will make use of the *Processing Toolbox* (right side of Figure 1) where many of the geoprocessing algorithms are found, both from the QGIS core and from other open source software and libraries such as GDAL, GRASS, SAGA GIS, R, FUSION, UMEP etc. If the toolbox is unavailable, go to *Processing* and click on